homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-02-page-titles-descriptions.md

 {% endraw %}
 {% endhighlight %}

 This might output something like: ``3 bedroom property for sale in Temple Street, Brighton``.

-This is the first ``unless`` tag we've seen - like PHP and many other languages, the output is always true ``unless`` a condition is met.
-In this instance we're checking whether bedrooms is not zero before outputting.
 A couple of other tags are:

 {% highlight html %}
 {% raw %}